PSUmodeling/MM-PIHM/README.md

 The current release contains the source code for PIHM, PIHM-FBR, Flux-PIHM, and Flux-PIHM-BGC.

 PIHM is a spatially-distributed, physically based hydrologic model.
-PIHm-FBR adds fractured bedrock hydrology to PIHM to simulate deep groundwater processes.
+PIHM-FBR adds fractured bedrock hydrology to PIHM to simulate deep groundwater processes.
 Flux-PIHM adds a land surface model (adapted from the Noah land surface model) to PIHM for the simulation of land surface processes.
 Flux-PIHM-BGC couples Flux-PIHM with a terrestrial ecosystem model (adapted from Biome-BGC) that enables the simulation of carbon and nitrogen cycles.